 elected to vestry again on 16 April 1770, Q. on 28 April;

-Pesent 20 June 1770 “Capt William Walton late Church Warden produced his accot. proved and allowed, Ballance Due Him – Three pounds nine shillings and four pence.”
-Order that he be paid.
+Present 20 June 1770 “Capt William Walton late Church Warden produced his account proved and allowed, Ballance Due Him – Three pounds nine shillings and fourpence.”
+An order that he be paid.

 On 29 1770 it was ordered that Capt.
 William Walton be allowed at the rate of six pounds pr. year for keeping Judith Mainer.

-In April 1771 the vestry chose Col. Thomas Bonner to fill the room of Major Timothy Walton, deceast.
+In April 1771 the vestry chose Col. Thomas Bonner to fill the room of Major Timothy Walton, deceased.

-178 April 1, 1772 the vestry proceeded to choose a vestry man instead of Mr William Walton deceast and according chose Mr William Boyd.
+178 April 1, 1772, the vestry proceeded to choose a vestryman instead of Mr. William Walton deceased and according chose Mr. William Boyd.

 Vol A 1776-1783 Gates Co, NC

-84 Nov 5, 1781 – William Walton and Rachel Small to James Gregory – 500, – several tracts containing 300 acres joining William Cowper, James Costin, Demcy Costin, Jesse Spivey, Thomas Walton and Meherin Swamp.
+84 Nov 5, 1781 – William Walton and Rachel Small to James Gregory – 500, – several tracts containing 300 acres joining William Cowper, James Costin, Demcy Costin, Jesse Spivey, Thomas Walton, and Meherrin Swamp.

 William Walton, Rachel Small